pydicom/pynetdicom/docs/tutorials/create_scu.rst

 The request may also fail because there's nothing there to associate with (a connection failure).

-Because there's more than one possible outcomes to negotiation, we check to see if the association has been established using :attr:`~association.Association.is_established`.
+Because there's more than one possible outcome to negotiation, we check to see if the association has been established using :attr:`~association.Association.is_established`.
 If it is, we print a message and send an association release request using :meth:`~association.Association.release`.
 This ends the association and closes the connection with the Echo SCP.
-On the other hand, if we failed to establish an association for whatever reason, then the connection is closed automatically (if required), and we don't need to do anything further.
+On the other hand, if we failed to establish an association for whatever reason, the connection is closed automatically (if required), and we don't need to do anything further.

-If you don't release the association yourself then it will remain established until the connection is closed, usually when one of the timeouts expires on either the *requestor* or *acceptor* AE.
+If you don't release the association yourself then it'll remain established until the connection is closed, usually when a timeouts expires on either the *requestor* or *acceptor* AE.

 So, let's see what happens when we run our code.
 Open a new terminal and